steadicat/attardi.org/gatsby/src/articles/why-we-memo-all-the-things.md

 1. Running a render function
 2. Allocating all callbacks anew
-3. Allocating all `useMemo` values anew
+3. Allocating all `useMemo` functions anew
 4. Allocating a bunch of new JSX elements
 5. Repeating 1–4 recursively for all the children
 6. Causing the React reconciler to compare the old tree with the new tree